wesleyit/python_ipython_notebooks/README.md

 It will take some minutes in the first time you run, then it will be faster.

-To stop using, just execute the stop script.
+To stop, just execute the stop script.

 ```
 ./stop.sh